-Our group focuses on antimicrobial resistance in the early stages of biofilm development.
+Our group focuses on the early stages of biofilm development.
 We are particularly interested in factors that drive poly-microbial biofilm formation and persistence.

 The role of the replisome in the bacterial response to quinolones - Amanda Finck, Nene Sy, Sarah DiDomenico